pmcelhaney/locharts/thoughts-on-using-html.md

 It would be awesome if the above code was all that's needed to drop in a "raise-your-rate" chart.
 The framework would know to get data from the table, and add a "ryr" layer, which in turn would pull in all of the layers that compose that chart.

+Hmm, might need to add more hints for how to read the table.

+    <figure
+        class="lochart"
+        data-layers="ryr"
+        data-x-axis="#table > thead > th"
+        data-y-axis="#table > tbody > th:nth-child(1)"
+        data-series-container="#table > tbody > tr"
+        data-values="td"
+    ></figure>

+A slightly more complex version, for multifacted data like the stock chart.

+    <figure
+        class="lochart"
+        data-layers="candlestick"
+        data-x-axis="#table > thead > th"
+        data-series-container="#table > tbody > tr"
+        data-values="td:nth-child(5)"
+        data-values-date="td:nth-child(1)"
+        data-values-high="td:nth-child(2)"
+        data-values-low="td:nth-child(3)"
+        data-values-open="td:nth-child(4)"
+        data-values-close="td:nth-child(5)"
+    ></figure>

+Here's how it might look if the data wasn't in table.
+Say for example, it's in a bunch of ULs preceded by H4s.

+    <figure
+        class="lochart"
+        data-layers="area"
+        data-x-axis="#data > h4"
+        data-series-container="#data > ul"
+        data-values="li"
+    ></figure>

+Yeah, that seems pretty solid.
+So I need to start breaking out the examples into individual modules, get rid of the layers.js module and instead have the examples pull in their layers directly, turn example modules into composed layers, and start building out a chartBuilder module that can read these figure tags.